 Let me start on a personal note – it took me less than a week to have +50 new Linkedin connections and at least 10 meetings booked – ALL thanks to one little buzz word – PPA.

 It seems like it’s what everybody wants to speak about in the (renewable) energy market.
-There seems to be a lot of power in those 3 letters, that stand for Power Purchase Agreement.
+There seems to be a lot of power in the acronym PPA, that stands for Power Purchase Agreement.

 As part of my little experiment, I even added the acronym to the headline in my Linkedin profile.
 It worked!